agilfor/wakey-wakey/README.md

 ![PCB CAD Model (Front)](./assets/pcb_front.png)
 ![PCB CAD Model (Back)](./assets/pcb_back.png)

+### Wiring/Soldering

+Due to the mount style of the XIAO ESP32C3, it is not possible to easily connect the battery pads under the microcontroller to the PCB (technically this is possible using a SMD mount, but it is a pain and much simpler to do some soldering with a DIP mount).
+The 4 pin male header is the connection of the battery to the microcontroller.
+It has 4 pins as it requires two pins for VCC and two for GND (connection to the battery cell and connection to the microcontroller).

 ## Firmware Overview

 The wakey-wakey uses C++ firmware for everything.
 Currently it supports deep sleep and waking on button press.
 It should also be able to draw to the TFT display.